-One of the many School Website Requirements is that you publish details of your behaviour policy.
+One of the many school website requirements is that you publish details of your behaviour policy.
 This means publishing it on your website.
 The first thing to note is that your policy must comply with Section 89 of the Education and Inspections Act 2006.
-My advice would be to ensure you reference this legislation within the introduction to your policy.

 The headteacher must set out measures in the behaviour policy which aim to: